Scheduling

 4. Confirm the action

-Publishing sends notifications to all scheduled employees.
-Ensure the schedule is final.
+Publishing sends in-app notifications to all scheduled employees.
+Ensure the schedule is final before publishing.

 Allow employees to bid on available shifts.